diyhue/diyHue/README.md

 If you want to tinker and experiment you can try the dev Branch.
 Active development will take place here.

 You want to get the latest features?
-Try the master-refactor Branch.
-Note: this is experimental!
+Try the experimental Branch.
+Use at own Risk!